Web Analytics

 Everyone utilizes the internet in widely different ways, so the website’s design must be usable by the entire user base.
 Designing a great website means knowing your audience.
 Phone users and desktop users have different needs and capabilities.
 For example, mobile users need larger buttons, whereas desktop or laptop users could fit more data in a smaller area.

-Receiving simple fields such as the browser or the operating system the user is using can drastically help decide what the website designer should prioritize, either mobile-first or desktop first development.
-As we are moving towards a mobile majority on the internet, the entire landscape of web design will change towards a mobile-friendly environment.
-According to Oberlo.com, the mobile majority of web traffic happened in November of 2016, and it is only increasing every year since.
+Receiving simple fields such as the browser or the operating system the user is using can significantly inform what the website designer should prioritize, either mobile-first or desktop-first development.
+As we move towards a mobile majority on the internet, the entire web design landscape will shift towards a mobile-friendly environment.
+According to Oberlo.com, the majority of web traffic on mobile devices occurred in November 2016 and has continued to increase yearly.
 A good website is designed by the end-users using web analytics.

 Public Opinion

-Web analytics can be used very productively, although current events and large companies have changed how the public feels about web analytics.
-Many large companies such as Amazon, Google, and Facebook have been found to have been selling user data to other companies.
-Much of the user data that was sold was anonymous user data.
-However, some of the data has been used to track users across the internet and provide specifically tailored content or advertisements.
+Web analytics can be used productively, although current events and large companies have changed public perceptions of web analytics.
+Many large companies, such as Amazon, Google, and Facebook, have been found to sell user data to other companies.
+Much of the user data sold was anonymous.
+However, some data has been used to track internet users and provide tailored content or advertisements.
 For example, a father noticed an ad from Target for his daughter.
 The ad was specifically tailored to someone who had just found out they were pregnant.
-Targets analytics had noticed trends in the daughter’s shopping patterns that led them to assume that she was pregnant.
+Target analytics noticed trends in the daughter’s shopping patterns that led them to assume she was pregnant.

 Although this was not an incident of tailored advertisements on the internet, every internet user has a story: “I was thinking about this, and suddenly it started showing up in advertisements.”
 The public perception of web analytics has even caused the European Union to create new laws that prohibit or highly limit the ability of websites to track user data for any purpose.
 Although an individual website administrator may not be planning to use their data for nefarious or illegal purposes, the data could be stolen by hackers and sold without the user’s or the administrator’s consent.